susom/database/README.md

-## Easier, Safer JDBC
+## Easier, Safer Database Access

 [![Build Status](https://travis-ci.org/susom/database.svg?branch=master)](https://travis-ci.org/susom/database)

 The point of this project is to provide a simplified way of accessing databases.
-It is a wrapper around the JDBC driver, and tries to hide some of the more error-prone and unsafe parts of the standard API.
+It is a wrapper around the JDBC driver, and tries to hide some of the more error-prone, unsafe, and non-portable parts of the standard API.
 It uses standard Java types for all operations (as opposed to java.sql.*), and acts as a compatibility layer in making every attempt to behave consistently with all supported databases.